web-platform-tests/wpt/resources/test/README.md

     tox

-Currently, the tests should be run with FirefoxNightly.
+Currently, the tests should be run with Firefox Nightly.

-In order to specify the path to FirefoxNightly, use the following command-line option:
+In order to specify the path to Firefox Nightly, use the following command-line option:

     tox -- --binary=/path/to/FirefoxNightly